KalindiFonda/where_have_i_been/README.md

 ##### Idea:
 BUGS:
-	- TODO: names with strange chars
 - TODO: error when empty city name
 - TODO: input if only words, not selected from list, adds both info to name and country

 Map with markers view page
 - TODO: info windows
 - later: maybe some send me suggestions functionality, or add places for me

 Input area:
 - protected by some auth (maybe google login)